SafQadi/Motion_Analysis_Toolbox/README.md

 ### Paced Tapping Analysis GUI
 ![GitHub Logo](Readme_images/Paced_tapping_window.png)

-and several other analysis GUIs
+and several other analysis GUIs that can be selected from the main window